Michael-Patrick-Lynch/snake_game_with_java/README.md

 ### Installation
-To play the game, clone the repo, navigate to the directory containing the Game.java file, and run:
+To play the game, clone the repo, navigate to the directory containing the Game.class file, and run:

 $ java Game